cmbyerly/cmbcicada3301/REVISIONS.md

 # TODO
 ## Menu
-- Do winnowing -> algo passthrough
+- Looking for more ideas

 ## Algos
 - LSB Algorithms (x and y) (7-bit, 8-bit) (gt0 and all)